gnulnx/goperf/README.md

 ## Road map and future plans.

-Currently goperf is currently quite good at simulating browser requests that include the body, css, img, and js assets.
+Currently goperf is quite good at simulating browser requests that include the body, css, img, and js assets.

 However goper has no concept of an ajax request.

-The next phase of golang will be adding in support for additional requests after intial page load.
+The next phase of goperf will be adding in support for additional requests after intial page load.
 For example say you wanted to time how long it took for 10 users to hit your website and also request a specific api.
 This approach will allow us to have much better simulation for javacsript heavy sites.

 Longer term support for a chaos mode where the performance "users" move through the site randomly selecting a new url after each request.